bernardpumped/ped/README.md

 ## 3. License
 Pumped End Device code base is shared under GNU Public License V3 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/).
 A copy of the license text is also present in the [COPYING](/COPYING) file.
 Please read through it thoroughly before using code in any shape/form.

-## 4. Development Environment Setup and Build on Mac
+## 4. Dev Env Setup and Build on Mac
 Before commencing with any of the following it's highly recommended to remain current with regards to patches as Flutter is evolving quickly with no concept of long-term support

 ### 4.1.
 Flutter Installation